Texas History Interim / Final Reports

 The Interim Report

-A report generated six months into the project focuses on timeline with an initial evaluation of the status of the project.
+An interim report is required for grants $20,000 and over.
+This report should be generated six months into the project, focusing on the timeline with an initial evaluation of the status of the project.
 Generally, this report is one to two pages in length.

 The Final Report